emilydong001/DH110/Assignments/Assignment01.md

 > *Recommendation: Maintain consistency with the main website so that users understand they are still in the same space.
 Show navigation at the top rather than hiding it in the hamburger menu.*

 * When you click Request Appointment, you cannot go back to the homepage by clicking the logo on the top-left corner, which can be frustrating for many users who expect that they can orient to the homepage by clicking the logo.
-I observed the same pattern across random pages of the website.
+I observed the same pattern across random pages of the website (including the Trouble Signing Up? page for account creation).
 The logo at the top left corner is probably the most common design pattern and needs to be upheld throughout the website.

 > *Recommendation: Make sure that clicking the logo will go back to the homepage on every page.
 In general, make sure every functionality is consistent throughout the website so that users don't get 'lost' on a certain page.*